Skip to Main Content

 CFAR Developmental Grants

-The CFAR Research Development Fund provides support for four types of AIDS biomedical and behavioral research projects - Initial AIDS Research Projects, Pilot Projects, Collaborative Projects, and Community Engaged Research Awards.
+The CFAR Research Development Fund provides support for three types of AIDS biomedical and behavioral research projects - Initial AIDS Research Projects, New to HIV Research Projects, and Collaborative Projects.

 • Initial AIDS Research Projects – applicants who have not yet received R01 type funding from NIH in the HIV/AIDS field

-• Pilot Projects testing new or innovative ideas – applicants who have received R01 type funding from NIH, but not in the HIV/AIDS field (new to HIV research)
+• New to HIV Research Projects – applicants who have received R01 type funding from NIH, but not in the HIV/AIDS field (new to HIV research)

 The goal of the CFAR developmental program is to enable the grantee the opportunity to obtain sufficient original data to achieve NIH research funding in his/her/their area of investigation.